jmzkChain/jmzk/docs/API-References.md

 ]
 ```

-You can also only query assets for specific symbol
+You can also only query assets for specific symbol id

 Request:
 ```
 {
     "address": "EVT8MGU4aKiVzqMtWi9zLpu8KuTHZWjQQrX475ycSxEkLd6aBpraX",
-    "sym": "5,S#1"
+    "sym_id": 1
 }
 ```
 Response: